KaterynaZakharova/Aria---Personal-Voice-Assistant/README.md

-Aria - Personal Voice Assistant
+# Aria - Personal Voice Assistant

+:exclamation: Do your tasks **faster** with this app.
+Dictate notes, open programs, play music and so on **with just your voice**!
+There is also manual control presents.
+Click the buttons or write your message in the text line.

+### Interface of the App

+:heavy_check_mark: I mastered:
+* Python
+* PyQt5
+* Parsing

 Description of the user's instructions: